thatkevin/thatkevin.github.io/about.md

 I'm development lead at [Unboxed](//unboxed.co), a dev and service design agency that does very cool public sector stuff and also other stuff but isn't very good with coming up with a great tag line yet.

 I try to work in organisations that do social good, and have worked in education, the public sector, the third sector, international development.
-This includes Tutorfair (now Superprof), ROSTR, Localgiving, POST, Crowd Technologies, Practical Action, and Plymouth Marine Laboratory, I worked in fintech for a bit, and hated it.
+This includes Tutorfair (now Superprof), ROSTR, Localgiving, POST, Crowd Technologies, Practical Action, and Plymouth Marine Laboratory.
+I worked in fintech for a bit, and hated it.

 I once was an extra in an episode of <span class="text-decoration-wavy" style="text-decoration-style:wavy;" title="Look, he was sound at the time.
 You know who.">The IT Crowd</span>, and I've sung at Glastonbury.